rubygems/rfcs/text/0008-ingest-gem-content.md

 ### Impact

 The gem ingestion process should be invisible to end users.
-Once the data is used to serve an API, users can expect a slight delay before a newly uploaded gem is available in the content API.
+Once the data is used to serve an API, users can expect a slight delay before a newly uploaded gem is available in the content API, usually a matter of seconds if there is nothing in the queue.
-Yanking a gem might also have a slight delay before files are not available at the checksum urls, but this should be expected already.
+Yanking a gem might also have a slight delay before files are not available at the checksum urls, but this should be expected already given the current yank process timing.

-Future features and external apps that use the contents API will have a reliable and authoritative source for gem contents that can be accessed on demand.

 # Reference-level explanation